What does a All Purpose Clerk do?

 How to become a All Purpose Clerk?

-Here are five essential steps to becoming an All Purpose Clerk:
+Here are five steps to help someone become an All Purpose Clerk:

 How long does it take to become a All Purpose Clerk?